 The list of ingredients you can find in a tomato sauce is more or less long, depending on the type of sauce.
 Tomato sauce can contain tomato passata or pulp and paste, in addition to oil and salt.
 Known as pasta sauce, sometimes you can find celery and onion as well.
 In fact it’s enough to put the sauce into a saucepan, reheat and season your pasta.
 Among these, there are tomato sauces with meat or vegetables.

 Do you want to know how to make a basic tomato sauce?
-READ Basic Tomato Sauce Recipe with Fresh Tomatoes
+READ Tomato Sauce with Fresh Tomatoes

 Inside the evaporator, tomatoes go through different stages: its concentration level is gradually increased to reach the required density.
 The result is tomato paste or double tomato paste.